#7. Rosemary-infused body oil

-The benefits of the herb rosemary, or rosmarinus officinalis[1][2][3], were already hailed in the Minoan Civilization[4].
+The benefits of the herb rosemary, or rosmarinus officinalis 1 2 3, were already hailed in the Minoan Civilisation 4.
 Rosemary is a kitchen herb, but a medicinal herb as well.
-Medicinal herbs[5][6][7][8] are available as tinctures, tablets, pills, teas and essential oils.
-These are for internal use, oral use.
-Essential oils however are also used externally.
-The term medicinal is an indication that nobody should use these without consulting a well-trained professional therapist, or a medical doctor who also studied these herbs and/or its oils, how to use these, when, for which health problems, and what the dosage should be.
+Medicinal herbs 5 6 7 8 are available as tinctures, tablets, pills, teas and essential oils.
+These are for internal use and oral use.
+Essential oils, however, are also used externally.
+The term medicinal is an indication that nobody should use these without consulting a well-trained professional therapist, or a medical doctor who also studied these herbs and/or their oils, how to use these, when, for which health problems, and what the dosage should be.

 Rosemary is known for its benefits for the skin.
-It is present in almost all skin products like shampoos, creams, massage oils, and body oils.
-Four out of seven Cretan Garden soaps are made out of rosemary-infused olive oil[9][10][11][12].
-The other three soaps are made out of lavender-infused oil[13], oregano-infused oil[14] and sage-infused oil[15].
+It is present in almost all skin products, like shampoos, creams, massage oils, and body oils.
+Four out of seven Cretan Garden soaps are made out of rosemary-infused olive oil 9, oregano-infused oil 10 and sage-infused oil 11.

 Your home-made body oil and body scrub